baderzone/HFpEF_2020/Data/README.md

 # Reads and sample info
-This folder will contain the read counts from HTSeq and sample information for HFpEF analysis
+This folder contains the read counts from HTSeq and sample information for HFpEF analysis.